Osomudeya/Aws-Devops-Projects/Project-3: Lift and Shift Application Workload to AWS/README.md

 SecGrp: vprofile-backend-SG
 UserData: memcache.sh
 ```
-- Once our instance is ready, we can SSH into the server and check if userdata script is executed.We can also check status of memcache service and if it is listening on port 11211.
+- Once instance is ready, SSH into the server and check if userdata script is executed, also check status of memcache service and if it is listening on port 11211.
 ```sh
 ssh -i vprofile-prod-key.pem centos@<public_ip_of_instance>
 sudo su -